 In Conclave, an enclave is a subclass of the

-Enclave class, combined
+Enclave class, which is

-the module JAR.
+bundled into a JAR.
 The host program then uses the

 EnclaveHost class to